zenspirit/JsonCpp/Readme.md

 https://github.com/ipkn/crow

-Crow has many features, among them only "Json" part is separated to be independent header onley json library for C++.
+Crow has many features, among them only "Json" part is separated to be independent header only json library for C++.

 # Dependencies